eldufdo/grblForCyclone/README.md

  GRBL RAMPS 1.4 port
  By ArSi arsi@arsi.sk

+Modified my mschrock to change default setting to work with Mostly Printed CNC with Mega 2560 and DRV8825 set in 1/32nd step mode.

  Modified again by Carlosgs to **support RAMPS and Sanguinololu** without any re-wiring (i.e. if [MarlinForCyclone](https://github.com/carlosgs/MarlinForCyclone) worked straight away, this one will).
  Pre-configured for [Cyclone PCB Factory v2.X](http://reprap.org/wiki/Cyclone_PCB_Factory).